rochacbruno/doc_lsp/README.md

 ## Implementation

 - The doc-lsp is implemented in Python
-- It is designed to run from `iv`
+- It is designed to run from `uv`
-- Just run `doc-lsp` to start calling it
-- Lookup is always read direclty from file, so changes on .md imediatelly reflect
+- It will cache the documentation for each variable, so if the file is not changed, the documentation will be read from the cache, it can use `workspace/didChangeWatchedFiles` to invalidate the cache.

 ## Specs